NikitaVispute/Big-Data-Projects/Page Rank and Topic Modeling/README.md

-# Page Rank for Airports data and Topic Modeling for Classic Book
+# Page Rank for Airports data and Topic Modeling for Classics Book

+**Technology: Spark in Scala, PySpark, AWS, Databricks.**

+**Implemented a Scala class to compute the page rank of each node (using airport data: origin and destination) based on number of inlinks and outlinks using MapReduce and executed it using AWS S3 & AWS EMR cluster.**

+**Implemented a Scala class to compute the top 5 topics in a classic book from www.gutenberg.org using the LDA model for topic modeling and executed it using AWS S3 & AWS EMR cluster.**

-1 PageRank for Airports<br>
+**1 PageRank for Airports**<br>
 Dataset:<br>
 1. The dataset for this project will be a graph that shows connections between various airports.
 This data is available at:Bureau of Transportation website at https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236 and